-Iron Maiden’s 1980s catalog has been reissued several times, most recently on 180g black vinyl and digital remasters, the latter of which are also appearing as CDs.
-We’ve got a series of retro reviews to go with it.
-First up is the album that started it all!
+Iron Maiden’s 1980s catalog has been reissued many times, most recently as 180g black vinyl and digital remasters, the latter of which are also appearing as CDs.
+We’ve got a series of retro reviews to go with it, and first up is the album that started it all!

 The timeless Prowler opens the first Iron Maiden long player in excellent style.
 The production by Will Malone (or rather without him, as the band tells the story of his arrogant magazine-reading and disinterested comments) does the record few favors, and has been much maligned by band chief Steve Harris.
 But the energy of the band still crackles in spite of the dry sound and unhelpful producer.

 Unfortunately, the remastered 1998 CD version of this album inserts the overrated Sanctuary right after the opener.
 It’s mercifully short though, and soon gives way to the otherwordly Remember Tomorrow and the surprisingly simplistic and catchy Running Free.
 The band is on fire, in a nearly punkish fashion.
 Paul Di’Anno wails, shouts and grunts his way through the lyrics, Harris’ bass gels perfectly with Clive Burr’s energetic drumming, and the guitar team of Dave Murray and Dennis Stratton sound on top shredder form, despite the annoyingly brittle guitar sound.

 The songs that Maiden recorded for their debut are essentially selected snapshots from the band’s early live shows: album highlight Phantom Of The Opera, the instrumental Transylvania, Murray’s Charlotte The Harlot (with lyrics by Harris, possibly aided by previous singer Dennis Wilcock), and of course Iron Maiden.
 Special mention must be made of Strange World, a Hendrix-like ballad that sounds unlike anything the band has done since.

 In fact, only the subpar title track and the addition of Sanctuary (which is not included on the most recent vinyl, CD or digital reissues) tempers a great batch of songs that are unfortunately also let down by the poor production values.
 The rest of the material, and the band’s performance, is outstanding.